 A posting site used by all of KU Career Services to post jobs, internships, and opportunities from our industry partners.
 HireJayhawks.com provides students with the technology to sign up for on-campus interviews.
 Students can also register for career fairs and view career fair participants.

-Browse through the Vault Guides to learn about career areas available to you, as well as what is involved in the hiring process and where you might go once you’ve started at the entry-level.
-Vault also offers information to research companies and has a job posting section.
+Browse through the Firsthand Guides in the library to learn about career areas available to you, as well as what is involved in the hiring process and where you might go once you’ve started at the entry-level.
+Firsthand also offers information to research companies and has a job posting section.

 An online resource with articles and additional resources designed to help students build cross-cultural skills, develop an International IQ, and start a global career.
 The site helps students increase their international skill level through advice and links to thousands of international opportuni

 This inventory matches students to 13 different areas of business and provides information on career matches, interests, motivators and skills.
 Email firstname.lastname@example.org to request access.

 Make your resume more compatible with applicant tracking systems used by companies to review resumes.
 This site uses AI to compare your resume to a job posting and provides recommendations on how to personalize your resume and beat any resume filter.
 Email email@example.com to request a free premium account.

 The KU Business Mentoring Program brings together alumni and current KU Business students in a formal and professional mentor/mentee relationship.
 Formal matching happens twice per year.
 Through KU Connect (on the mentoring.ku.edu platform), students can also search through alumni and connect, similar to LinkedIn.

 View how-to videos and other resources to help you explore, prepare, implement, and connect.

 The Forage offers free virtual work experiences.
 Earn certificates, LinkedIn badges, ePoints, and resume experience, all while completing actual work simulations from Fortune 500 companies.
 This is a great opportunity for real-world experience in data science, investment banking, law, human resources, and more.